 1) If you really want bars, use the 9x13 pan.
 The cake pans worked just fine but I have wedges now instead of bars.
 Not an issue, just different.
 I was going to use the 9x13 for something else but never got around to it.

 2)I used dates this go around because they were on sale, I was recently introduced to them (thanks Tricia the Red!), and I wanted something that was more than just good tasting (dates are high in fiber and I've been lacking in that department).
 Since they were whole, I cut them up.
-Observe: 3)You can really keep the cost down on your mix-ins if you buy in bulk and buy what's on sale.
-Again, gotta be more cost effective than the store-bought variety.
+Observe:

 4)You could make these as healthy as possible!
 You can also opt for local and/or organic honey, flour, cereal, oats, fruits, and nuts.
 Lots of other homemade granola bars incorporate germ.
 The possibilities are endless.